3 US-based economists win Nobel for research on wages, jobs

 The Royal Swedish Academy of Sciences said the three have “completely reshaped empirical work in the economic sciences.”

+Together, the three helped rapidly expand the use of “natural experiments,” or studies based on the observation of real-world data.
+Such research made economics more applicable to everyday life, provided policymakers with actual evidence on the outcomes of policies, and in time spawned a more popular approach to economics epitomized by the blockbuster bestseller “Freakonomics,” by Stephen Dubner and Steven Levitt.

-Card looked at what happened when New Jersey raised its minimum wage from $4.25 to $5.05, using restaurants in bordering eastern Pennsylvania as the control — or comparison — group.
-Contrary to previous studies, he and his research partner Alan Krueger, who died in 2019, found that an increase in the minimum wage had no effect on the number of employees.
+In a study published in 1993, Card looked at what happened to jobs at fast-food restaurants Burger King, KFC, Wendy's and Roy Rogers when New Jersey raised its minimum wage from $4.25 to $5.05, using restaurants in bordering eastern Pennsylvania as the control — or comparison — group.
+Contrary to previous studies, he and his late research partner Alan Krueger found that an increase in the minimum wage had no effect on the number of employees.

+Krueger would almost certainly have shared in the award, Dube said, but the economics Nobel isn't awarded posthumously.

-Card also found that incomes of those who are native born workers can benefit from new immigrants, while immigrants who arrived earlier are the ones at risk of being negatively affected.
-To study the effect of immigration on jobs, Card compared the labor market in Miami in the wake of Cuba’s sudden decision to let people emigrate in 1980, leading 125,000 people to leave in what became known as the Mariel Boatlift.
+Card also found that an influx of immigrants into a city doesn't cost native workers jobs or lower their earnings, though earlier immigrants can be negatively affected.

+Card studied the labor market in Miami in the wake of Cuba’s sudden decision to let people emigrate in 1980, leading 125,000 people to leave in what became known as the Mariel Boatlift.
 It resulted in a 7% increase in the city’s workforce.
 By comparing the evolution of wages and employment in four other cities, Card discovered no negative effects for Miami residents with low levels of education.
 Follow-up work showed that increased immigration can have a positive impact on income for people born in the country.

 Angrist and Imbens won their half of the award for working out the methodological issues that allow economists to draw solid conclusions about cause and effect even where they cannot carry out studies according to strict scientific methods.

-Card's work on minimum wage was an example of a “natural experiment."
+Card's work on the minimum wage is one of the most well-known natural experiments in economics.
 The problem with such experiments is that it can sometimes be difficult to isolate cause and effect.
 For example, if you want to figure out whether an extra year of education will increase a person’s income, you can simply compare the incomes of adults with one more year of schooling to those without.

 Yet there are many other factors that may determine whether those who got an extra year of schooling are able to make more money.
 Perhaps they are harder workers or more diligent and would have made more money than those without the extra year even if they did not stay in school.
 These kinds of issues cause economists and other social science researchers to say “correlation doesn’t prove causation.”

-Imbens and Angrist, however, developed statistical methods to get around these challenges and determine more precisely what can actually be said about the causes and effects of natural experiments.
+As for the significance of the research, “the thing that has really influenced the field is the idea of looking for these pivotal events or things that have happened that could potentially inform our theorizing and understanding of the world,” he said.

+He paid tribute to Krueger, saying that “I am sure that if Alan were still with us he would be sharing this prize with me."

-“I was just absolutely stunned then to get a telephone call," Imbens said from his home in Massachusetts.
-“And then I was just absolutely thrilled to hear the news ... that I got to share this with Josh Angrist and and David Card," whom he called "both very good friends of mine.”
+“I was just absolutely stunned then to get a telephone call," Imbens said.
+“And then I was just absolutely thrilled to hear the news ... that I got to share this with Josh Angrist and David Card," whom he called "both very good friends of mine.”
 Imbens said Angrist was best man at his wedding.

+Angrist said, “Of course I’m thrilled. ...
+It’s an honor to get the Nobel Prize and especially to be recognized with my winners, you know, Guido Imbens and Dave Card, who are wonderful scholars and I couldn’t be happier.”

 Krueger, who worked with Card on some of the research that won the Nobel, died in 2019 at age 58.
-He taught at Princeton for three decades and was chief Labor Department economist under then-President Bill Clinton.
-He served in the Treasury Department under then-President Barack Obama, then as Obama’s chairman of the Council of Economic Advisers.
-Nobel prizes are not awarded posthumously.
+He taught at Princeton for three decades and was chief Labor Department economist under President Bill Clinton.
+He served in the Treasury Department under President Barack Obama, then as Obama’s chairman of the Council of Economic Advisers.

 The award comes with a gold medal and 10 million Swedish kronor (over $1.14 million).